 Reproducibility is an important parameter for quality in the laboratory.
 The CV is calculated from the pairs of the scheme which can be regarded as duplicates (Intra Laboratory CV as indicator of reproducibility).
 Since there are only four pairs, the calculated precision can only give an indication about the reproducibility of the individual laboratory.
 It allows, however, comparison total group of the individual performance with that of the participants.
 The results in comparison to the median of all labs is shown in the column "Precision" of the Annual Report.
-Precision ranges from 9.9 % for ethylmalonate to a poor 40.7% for Suberylglycine acid with an overall intra-lab CV of 21.5%.
+Precision ranges from 2.9 % for creatinine to a poor 37.4% for 3-OH-propionic acid with an overall intra-lab CV of 21.5%.

 In general the best precision was observed for the simple dicarboxylic acids such as ethylmalonate and glutarate; lower scores of the hydroxyacids may have been the consequence of non-optimal extraction efficacies.
+Rigorous standardization of the extraction parameters, i.e. pH of the sample and exact volume of extraction solvent may be a way to improve this aspect.